Display Patient Information Leaflets

 Why do I need to have antibiotics?

 When you have a procedure to remove pregnancy tissue, we routinely give antibiotics to reduce the risk of infection.
-The two antibiotics we use are both one-off doses.
-They are called Azithromycin and Metronidazole and are given an hour prior to the procedure.
+The antibiotic we use is a one-off dose of Azithromycin an hour prior to the procedure.

 If you have a Rhesus (RhD) negative blood group, you will require an injection of Anti-D. This is to prevent a condition called Haemolytic Disease of the Newborn (HDN).
 It is very important for the safety of any future pregnancies to have this injection when advised.